Eagle Lake, Texas: Economy

+A Union Pacific train on the spur to A&K Railroad Materials.

 Education

 Eagle Lake is served by the Rice Consolidated Independent School District.

 The Eula and David Wintermann Library is the public library in the city, opened on February 9, 1975.
 Mr. and Mrs. David R. Wintermann had originally proposed to erect and furnish the new library building in 1973.
 Architect for the project was Arthur J. Willrodt of Columbus, Texas.
 It replaced the existing library, which was housed in a small portion of the Community Center.

 The designated community college for Rice CISD is Wharton County Junior College.

-The Winterman Estate is now owned by Trenton Kelley.